 Praxis Elementary Education (5001) Exam Guide 2026

 Planning to teach elementary school?
-The Praxis Elementary Education: Multiple Subjects (5001) exam is your gateway to K-6 teacher certification.
-This FREE guide covers everything you need to know about all four subtests and how to pass them.
+The Praxis Elementary Education: Multiple Subjects (5001) exam is the gateway to K-6 teacher certification in most states.
+This FREE guide covers everything you need to know about all four subtests, the fees, state-set passing scores, and how to pass on your first try -- with verified 2026 details straight from ETS.

 What Is the Praxis Elementary Education Exam?

-The Praxis 5001 exam measures the academic skills and content knowledge required to teach elementary school (K-6).
-It consists of four subtests that can be taken together or separately:
+The Praxis 5001 exam measures the content knowledge required to teach elementary school (K-6).
+It consists of four independently scored subtests that you can take together in one sitting or schedule separately:

 | Subtest | Code | Content Area |